henrykaus/coffee-buddy/README.md

 1. Delete contents of `/migrations` (optional)
 2. run `prisma migrate dev --name init`

+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 ## Database Changes

 1. Edit the `schema.prisma` file